 Students interested in service and volunteerism have many options here.
 We’re deeply committed to our local, national and global communities, and we know our students are too.
 UB recognizes many service clubs and organizations dedicated to volunteering.
 You can also sign up for an Alternative Break trip and spend your time off helping others.

 Leadership is a highly sought-after skill, and UB offers innovative ways to practice it.
 Leadership House is a for-credit program for students who want to grow their leadership skills.
 Through Here to Career, you’ll gain real-world skills through meaningful on-campus work experiences.
 Based on feedback from actual employers, this program will help you stand apart in today’s competitive job market.
 You can also get involved in any of UB’s 600+ clubs and organizations, which offer plenty of ways to lead and learn from others.

 Pursue your passion through one of our on-campus organizations.
 Blackstone LaunchPad powered by Techstars provides support for entrepreneurship.
 If you’re interested in research or learning outside of the classroom, visit the Experiential Learning Network.
 The College of Arts and Sciences and the School of Engineering and Applied Sciences offer experiential learning programs, too.
-You can also take on an independent study or pursue an internship with the help of Career Services.
+You can also take on an independent study or pursue an internship with the help of the Career Design Center.
 The Office of Fellowships and Scholarships can help you compete for nationally competitive awards.
 And if you see these experiences taking place in another part of the world, consider studying abroad.

 As you navigate your UB journey, there’s one thing you can count on: Things.
 Will.
 Change.